CloudLabsAI-Azure/Cloud-Native-Application-Protection-Platform-CNAPP/module-3-configuring-azure-ado-connector-in-defender-for-devops.md

 This module covers setting up a secure DevOps environment by configuring the Azure ADO Connector and Microsoft Security DevOps Azure DevOps Extension.
 It includes installing the SARIF SAST Scans Tab extension, creating a hosted build agent and pipeline, and configuring the pipeline using YAML to integrate and manage security checks effectively.

-## Review
-In this lab you have completed the following Exercises:
-- Configuring Azure ADO Connector
-- Configure the Microsoft Security DevOps Azure DevOps Extension
-- Install Free extension SARIF SAST Scans Tab
-- Create a Hosted Build Agent and Pipeline
-- Configure your pipeline using YAML

-## Congratulations!!
-You have successfully completed the lab